Technology Readiness Levels

 COMBINATION

-A combination product will follow the same developent TRL pathway for the respective product (Drug or Biologic) and Device.
+A combination product will follow the same development TRL pathway for the respective product (drug or biologic) and device.
 Combination products are regulated by either the CBER, CDER or CDRH branch depending on your product combination.

 RESEARCH TOOL

-Research tools (i.e. animal models, boimarkers, modeling tools) are not regulated by the FDA though they must go through a qualification program and shown to be appropriate as a relevant model for the specific indication.
-There are often times gold standard models for different disease states, when possible utilize them.
+Research tools (i.e., animal models, biomarkers, modeling tools) are not regulated by the FDA, but must still go through a qualification program and proven appropriate as a relevant model for the specific indication.
+There are often gold standard models for different disease states which should be utilized when possible.